siggame/octo-robot/README.md

 new_config.save()
 ```

 9) Get some test clients
-   - now that the database is up the arena will need some clients
+   - Aow that the database is up the arena will need some clients
-   - I have created a fake clients file that will add in some clients for fake testing purposes,
+   - There is a file with some fake Spiders clients for testing purposes,
-   - this file can be located at https://gist.githubusercontent.com/Daniel17sep/3b149607b25fa6d25411e35bb3d31cc8/raw/3ae6b1e1867cc077facd31eafa1ece3f22aa41af/Spiders_Test.txt
+   - This file can be located at https://gist.githubusercontent.com/Daniel17sep/3b149607b25fa6d25411e35bb3d31cc8/raw/3ae6b1e1867cc077facd31eafa1ece3f22aa41af/Spiders_Test.txt
+   - You can also make your own using whatever clients you like, just follow the format in test file
-   - all that needs to be down now is to run `./bin/python masterblaster/utilities/update_clients_from_gist.py `and pass the url as parameter.
+   - All that needs to be down now is to run `./bin/python masterblaster/utilities/update_clients_from_gist.py `and pass the url as parameter.

 9) Get some real clients
    - If setting up for an actual arena run, the arena will get the information from the webserver instead of a test file.
    - this is done as a multistep process.